What is Juneteenth?

 Also known as “Emancipation Day,” “Freedom Day,” and “Jubilee Day,” Juneteenth commemorates this liberation of the last of the enslaved Africans in the United States.
 Celebration of the day began the following year.

-Juneteenth was recognized as recently as last year as a state holiday or day of observance in 47 of the 50 states, plus the District of Columbia.
-Celebrations have long been held across the country.
+Juneteenth is currently recognized as a state holiday or day of observance in 47 of the 50 states, plus the District of Columbia — and celebrations are held across the country.

 The day is often marked with events like parades, rodeos, races, music and arts festivals, and cookouts.
 Family gatherings are a staple of this holiday as it reminds people of the importance of unity and strength.